DevMajed/ShoopingList/README.md

 # ShoopingList

-This Code  implements a shopping list using a linked list data structure in C.
+This Code  implements a shopping list using a linked list data structure in C (not C++)

 The shopping list consists of items, each of which has a name and a price.
 The program defines a struct called shopping_list which has fields for the name, price, and a pointer to the next item in the list.